German court sentences former secretary of a Nazi camp

 The defendant tried to escape from the start of her trial in September 2021, but was later located by the police and spent several days in detention.

-Originally used to round up Jews and non-Jewish Poles expelled from Danzig, now the Polish city of Gdansk, Stutthof was used from about 1940 as a “labor education camp”, where forced laborers, mainly Polish citizens and Soviets, to serve sentences.
+Originally used to round up Jews and non-Jewish Poles expelled from Danzig, now the Polish city of Gdansk, Stutthof was used from regarding 1940 as a “labor education camp”, where forced laborers, mainly Polish citizens and Soviets, to serve sentences.

 Often the prisoners died.